mcmonkey4eva/OpenTKMapMaker/README.md

 Right mouse to select/deselect the object under the mouse

+Left mouse and drag to move or resize objects

+Space to spawn a new block under the mouse

+Anywhere:

+N to open the entity settings view (While a single entity is selected)

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.